 The matter of 'an acceptable level of risk' is perhaps the hardest to come to terms with.
-In the case of the area 3B orange roughy stock assessment this cannot be done in isolation from the other major factor the fishery manager (and politician) must consider: the effect on the fishing industry (and associated voters).
-Had suitable economic data been available some help in this direction could have been obtained by extending the above analysis to provide estimates of the risk to industry (in terms of net present value, for instance).
-On top of this though there will always be the subjective evaluation, by the eventual decision makers, of what John Pope called 'maximum sustainable whinge' - what level of complaint from industry can managers withstand? [whinge: verb, to complain in an annoving way].
+In the case of the area 3B orange roughy stock assessment this cannot be done in isolation from the other major factor the fishery manager (and politican) must consider: the effect on the fishing industry (and associated voters).
+Had suitable economic data been available, some help in this direction could have been obtained by extending the above analysis to provide estimates of the risk to the industry (in terms of net present value, for instance).
+On top of this, though, there will always be the subjective evaluation of what Pope (1983) called 'minimum sustainable whinge' [whinge: verb, to complain in an annoying way], where the evaluation relates to what level of complaint from industry managers can withstand.

-These non-biological considerations are of less importance in relationship to my second example.
+These non-biological considerations are of less importance in relationship to the second example.
 What is sought here is a property of a fish population: the maximum yield (imposed by either a constant catch or constant fishing mortality) that a population can safely sustain.
-Economics are irrelevant to the determination of this biological boundary, though they should be considered in selecting an optimal harvesting level within this boundary, and a charting a course towards it.
+Economics are irrelevant to the determination of this biological boundary, though they should be considered in selecting an optimal harvesting level within this boundary and charting a course towards it.

-I have not yet come to a conclusion as to what is an acceptable level of risk in this context (or even how one might determine it).
+There is not yet a conclusion as to what is an acceptable level of risk in this context (or even how one might determine it).
 However, the sorts of analyses described above do allow comparisons to be made.
 For example, for orange roughy the 2/3 MSY rule seems to be more conservative than $F{0.1}$ (Fig. 7).
-Also, both rules seem more conservative for orange roughy than for hoki.
-These conclusions can only be tentative until further simulations are done.
-The effect of uncertainty in various life history parameters (notably natural mortality) and the influence of the trawl survey coefficient of variation, c, are two areas to be investigated.
+Also, both rules seem more conservative for orange roughy than for